 The Public is Holding Nonprofits Accountable to Living Their Mission and Values

 Methods for holding a nonprofit accountable — for their actions, fiscal choices, community relationships, etc. — have not always been clear, accessible, or publicized.
 That seems to be changing now.

-This 4-hour session is designed for people interested in board service or those looking to strengthen and refresh their knowledge and skills, and for executive directors to more effectively work with their boards.
+This virtual program is designed for people interested in board service or those looking to strengthen and refresh their knowledge and skills, and for executive directors to more effectively work with their boards.

 In the News

 Generous gift creates permanent funding for endowed chair at Dorothy A. Johnson Center for Philanthropy

 Source: WGVU News

 $2.2 million in gifts solidify Grand Valley's first fully endowed chair at Johnson Center for Philanthropy